 - Exhaust ports for furnace and water heaters are extremely hot when in use, contact with these ports can cause burn injury.

 - Emergency window exits are not to be opened except for emergencies.
-Danger of falling from vehicle exists with emergency exits open.
+The danger of falling from the vehicle exists with emergency exits open.
 Observe and warn children of danger.

 - Showers are tubs are slippery when wet, and are not for use while the vehicle in motion.